12 What Is Life?

 Life is the process of maintaining non-equilibrium conditions by extracting energy from the environment.2

-In Chapter 1, this was a refrigerator metaphor and a formula: \(\Delta G = \Delta G^\circ + RT \ln Q\).
+In Chapter 1, this was a bacterium dividing once per century and a formula: \(\Delta G = \Delta G^\circ + RT \ln Q\).
 By the time we reached the deep biosphere, it was something you could measure with an electrode and a gas chromatograph.
 The Gibbs budget that seemed abstract in the opening pages became the accounting system for every metabolism we encountered – from aerobic respiration’s generous payoff to the razor-thin margins of anaerobic methane oxidation.3 We learned that “maintaining non-equilibrium” is not a poetic description.
 It is a quantitative claim.
 It means spending maintenance energy, continuously, just to keep enzymes folded, membranes intact, and gradients from collapsing.
 Maintenance energy is not an abstraction.
 It is the first law of microbial existence.4

 Life is inseparable from the concept of the organism – discrete units that reproduce.5